zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 At this point, readers who missed the title of Habryka's post might be under the impression that Achmiz is being honored with some kind of award.
 (Why else would Habryka be writing a post describing what's good about the website's culture, and then naming Achmiz as a cornerstone of that culture?
 What else would the post be announcing?)

-Upon realizing that the post is announcing a _ban_ of Achmiz, the reader is at a loss at how to react.

-It makes me wonder what it's like to be a forensic psychologist.
-I can only imagine that many cases are routine: the armed robbery of a convenience store, the suicide of a sick and lonely debtor, the crime of passion against an unfaithful spouse.
-While reprehensible, these offenses are fundamentally explicable.
-While condemning them, we can grant the perpetrators the dignity of a form of rationality.
-The robber wanted quick cash, the suicide longed for an end to his pain, the jealous husband raged against betrayal—and they acted accordingly.
-Such tragedies will probably always be with us at some frequency as long as humans remain what they are.

-Our psychologist faces a more challenging puzzle in the case of Oliver Habryka.
-What form of criminal insanity could possibly explain such a total inversion of stated values—to laud a website as "a unique place on the internet where bad ideas do get torn apart in ways that are rare and valuable", and then, in the same breath, ban the very contributor that he himself identified as having done more than almost anyone else to shape that culture of excellence?

-The fact that Habryka has written a 9000-word post explaining his reasoning would seem to provide the psychologist with a wealth of evidence—only for the mystery to deepen when, on a careful reading the post, one finds that it doesn't stand up to the barest scrutiny.
-It's hard to even know where to begin: untangling the strands of Habryka's illogic and dishonesty is itself an intimidating task, one that would rightly demand the talents of a discriminating critic of the highest order, someone like ...
+Upon realizing that the post is announcing a _ban_ of Achmiz, the reader is at a loss at how to react: the decision would seem to represent a complete inversion of the stated values that purportedly justify it.
+The fact that Habryka has written a 9000-word post explaining his reasoning offers hope that some clarification will be provided, but upon reading it, the mystery only deepens.
+It's hard to even know where to begin.
+The intimidating task of dissecting the post's errors and omissions is one that would rightly demand the talents of a discriminating critic of the highest order, someone like ...

 Well, I guess that's my job now.

-## If "Every Individual Owns Their Own Judgment of You", Then the Ban Rationale Makes No Sense
+## If "Every Individual Owns Their Own Judgment of You", Then the Ban Rationale Is Untenable

 Habryka goes on to articulate two alleged failure modes of online communities.
 In the sneer attractor, people tear others down with nonspecific criticism; in the LinkedIn attractor, people build each other up with nonspecific praise.
-Habryka goes on to say that many users see Achmiz as serving a vital function of preventing _Less Wrong_ from falling into the LinkedIn Attractor.
+Habryka goes on to say that many users see Achmiz as serving a vital function of preventing _Less Wrong_ from falling into the LinkedIn attractor.
 He identifies Achmiz as the "bearer of a flag" which is worth quoting in full (bold in original):

 > "Just because you are hurt by, and anxious about others criticizing you or your ideas, doesn't mean we are going to accommodate you.
 It is the responsibility of your audience to determine what they think of you and your contributions.
 >